On the extinction-extinguishing dichotomy for a stochastic Lotka-Volterra type population dynamical system: Appendix

 \section{Appendix}

-In this section we give the proof of the comparison theorem in Proposition \ref{t4.4} and show in Lemma \ref{t5.1} that under certain conditions, \eqref{1.1} has a pathwise unique solution.
+In this section we present a proof of the comparison theorem in Proposition \ref{t4.4} and show in Lemma \ref{t5.1} that if all the functions in \eqref{1.1} are locally Lipschitz, then \eqref{1.1} has a pathwise unique solution.
 Consequently, $(X,Y)$ is a Markov process.